kmoroder/sv-graphql-app/README.md

 # SV GraphQL App

-A Github GUI app using Vue.js and GraphQL
+A Github GUI app using Vue.js and GraphQL.

 ## Purpose